brassilbatwit/COMP4960-GA4/README.md

 # Salad Maker
 Each room is a type of garden and they have different things in them.

 Brendan is working room 1
 Dalton is working room 2 with salad
 Tyler is working room 3
 Cole is working room 4

+# Assets

+Assets are stored in plaintext files.
+An `AssetManager` class is responsible for loading all assets at the start of the game and providing a means of accessing each asset by a unique key.

+### ASCII Art

+ASCII art is located in the directory `assets/ascii-art`.
+Each piece of ASCII art is stored in its own file.
+The name of the file (without extension) is used as the asset's key.

+### Dialogue

+Dialogue is are located in the directory `assets/dialogue`.
+One file can contain multiple lines of dialogue.

+Each line of the file contains one key/value pair, separated by a pipe character in the format `key | value`.
+Text before the first pipe is used as the asset's key after being trimmed for whitespace.
+Any remaining text after the first pipe character is used as the asset's value after being trimmed for whitespace.